wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

         ![sample_cluster](images/sample_cluster.png)

-        The dashboard defines two variables—Availability Zone (az) and Environment (env)—that can be used in queries to filter metrics for specific classes of sources.
+        The dashboard defines two variables, which you can see at the top of the dashboard&mdash;Availability Zone (az) and Environment (env)&mdash;.
+These variables can be used in queries to filter metrics for specific classes of sources.

-1. Open a chart in the Intro: Sample Cluster Metrics dashboard:
+1. Open a chart in the Intro: Sample Cluster Metrics dashboard.
-    1. Click the **App Servers** button to jump to the App Servers section:
+    1. The Intro: Sample Cluster Metrics dashboard is organized into sections.
+Click the **App Servers** button to jump to the App Servers section:

        ![app_servers](images/app_servers.png)